Rose Wilson

 Rose Wilson is a fictional character appearing in American comic books published by DC Comics.
 She was created by writer Marv Wolfman and artist Art Nichols, first appearing in a 1992 issue of Deathstroke the Terminator #15.
 She is usually portrayed as a Teen Titans enemy and later a reluctant member, struggling to win the approval of her father, Deathstroke, being his illegitimate daughter.
 She is also typically depicted as an apprentice to her father and later Nightwing for a time.

 Rose Wilson would make several appearances in media such as Teen Titans Go!, DC Super Hero Girls, and a live adaptation debut in the second season of the DC Universe and HBO Max series Titans, played by Chelsea Zhang.
-A loose variation of the character (with a different name, Isabel Rochev, and Ravager alias) appears in the second season of Arrow, portrayed by Summer Glau.
+Traits of the character were amalgamated into the character of Isabel Rochev/Ravager for the second season of Arrow, portrayed by Summer Glau.